-A decision to study abroad could be a life changing decision made during your time in college but, this decision is not to be entered into lightly.
-There are many important matters pertaining to your academic requirements, personal objectives, and investment into this venture that must be addressed in a timely manner.
-Below are steps that will assist you through the study abroad process.
+A decision to study abroad could be a life-changing decision made during your time in college; this decision is not to be entered into lightly.
+There are many important matters pertaining to your academic requirements, personal objectives and investments into this venture that must be addressed in a timely manner.
+Below are steps that will assist you through the process.

 Northwood Sponsored Programs